Colo-Codes/graphql-playground/README.md

 # graphql-playground

-A space to practice GraphQL
+A space to practice GraphQL.